WOW. That's the best list of stitching transfer suggestions! Great information, Pipstress!

 For solvy, I agree with the hooping and tacking thing.
 I prefer the thicker solvy to the thinner kind.
 Ultra Solvy, it might be called?

 With the prick-and-pounce mentioned in Pipstress's list, you can use a small strip of felt rolled up like a sleeping bag to pounce your chalk on.
 The chalk traditionally used in prick-and-stitch is cuttlefish bone mixed with charcoal, so it's normally greyish.
 For the white powder (for transferring to dark fabrics), it's straight cuttlefish bone, methinks.
 It's super-fine, which makes it perfect for passing through the holes in your tissue paper (I use regular tracing paper, too), and it's somewhat heavy and clingy, so it doesn't blow away or shift much when you pick up the paper.
-I usually use a really fine paintbrush and watercolor paints or acrylics to paint a very fine line over the powder dots, to make a permanent pattern - but then, if I'm using prick-and-pounce, it's usually on a project that is going to take a lot of time to stitch - six months, a year, two years - so the design has to last.
+I usually use a really fine paintbrush and watercolor paints or acrylics to paint a very fine line over the powder dots, to make a permanent pile of flesh - but then, if I'm using prick-and-pounce, it's usually on a project that is going to take a lot of time to stitch - six months, a year, two years - so the design has to last.
 Once the dots are painted over, I pick up my frame and flick hard on the back of the fabric until all the dust from the pounce powder is gone.
 It's a great method - but too much work, I think, for smaller projects!

 For those of you who like embroidering on - or silk screening on - or whatever - flour sack towels, American Chair store has their Deluxe flour sack towels on sale right now, $15.90 for a dozen.
 Now, I know that makes them over $1.00 each, but - they are the best flour sack towels for embroidery!
 They're 30x30 square (they have other sizes, but I like the square!), pre-washed, pre-shrunk, pre-ironed, so you can set to work on them as soon as they arrive, they're a nice weight of fabric with a fairly dense weave - all around great for flour sack towels!
 (And oh-so-much nicer than the ones I've found at Target, Hobby Lobby, etc., that feel like cheese cloth more than flour sack...)